Alucinação

 Alucinação (/pt-BR/) is a 1976 studio album by Brazilian singer-songwriter Belchior.
-Recorded at PolyGram (current Universal Music), it is the singer's second album.
+Recorded at Phonogram (current Universal Music), it is the singer's second album.
 It features hit songs like "Apenas um Rapaz Latino-Americano", "Como Nossos Pais" and "Velha Roupa Colorida".
 The album sold 30,000 copies in a single month, and more than 500,000 copies in total.

 The album cover is a picture of the singer taken by photographer Januário Garcia, from an angle that according to him has no special reason.
 The light and color effects were obtained with the Sabattier effect.

 Reception

 Renato de Moraes, writing for Folha de S. Paulo, praised Belchior's album for its novelty: without the influence of concretist poetry in his lyrics, the singer's album impresses more for its extensive narrative lyrics, in the style of Bob Dylan.
 Also praised is the solid sound base of the album, which is divided between blues, country, baião and rock.
 O Globos Sérgio Cabral criticized Belchior's fixation for the new, saying that everything on his record – his anarchism, his contradictions and his references to May 1968 – is old.
 He concluded that the album was a "waste of talent".
 Nelson Motta, also writing for O Globo, did not agree with his colleague and praised Belchior's work precisely for his exploration of the senses of "newness", as well as for the production of Marco Mazzola and for the musicians performances.